Tanganyika Province: History

 Tanganyika province was the scene of a rebellion by the Luba-Katanga people against the independent state of Katanga.
 In 1961, it was reconquered by the Katanga state, only to be taken back by the Kinshasa government later that year.
 From July 11, 1962, to December 28, 1966, this area was known as the province of Nord-Katanga, but the administration of the province was taken over in 1966 by the central government.
 It was finally merged into the restored Katanga Province by the Mobutu government, where it was administered as the Tanganyika district.
 In 2015, Tanganyika was restored to full provincial status.

 In July 2006, during the Second Congo War, Katanga province was divided by fighting between the Rally for Congolese Democracy – Goma (RCD-G) faction, supported by Rwanda, and the ex-government faction, supported by local Mai Mai troops.
 While the RCD-G and some Mai Mai militia have been subsumed into the Congolese army (FARDC), many Mai Mai elements remain outside of government control.
 According to UN forces (MONUC) in Kalemie, an estimated 5,000–6,000 Mai Mai militia were still active in the Tanganyika region and have strongholds around Nyunzu-Kabalo-Kongolo and the so-called "death triangle" of Manono-Mitwaba-Pweto.
 MONUC officials said at the time that the majority of these Mai Mai form small, unstructured units with no chain of command and have largely devolved into common bandits.

+Demographics

+The province of Tanganyika has historically been inhabited by various Congolese ethnic groups, including the Luba, Hemba, Songye, Batwa, Batumbwe, Babuyu, Bembe, Batabwa, Bena-tanga, Kayabala, Kansabala, Manda, Manye...

+Another important group in the province of Tanganyika in recent decades is the Shi, which includes the Havu, Fuliru, and Nyindu peoples who are part of this larger group.
+They are mainly present in urban areas and in several localities where they are active in trade and business.

 Administration

-The capital of Tanganyika is Kalemie.